Hong Kong Food Guide

 Address: 26/F H Queen’s, 80 Queen’s Road, Central

 Écriture marries contemporary French cuisine and the quiet yet thumping rhythm of a city that’s always moving.
-The interior of the place is a sight unto itself, and the food is prepared with the same preciseness of choosing the best ingredients used in the carefully-curated menu (which can be 5- or 7-course).
+The place’s interior is a sight unto itself, and the food is prepared with the same preciseness of choosing the best ingredients used in the carefully-curated menu (which can be 5- or 7-course).
 Some of its best-selling dishes include the grilled lamb and caviar uni tart.

 Shang Palace